sfl0r3nz05/DistributedBchFWArchIoT/README.md

 - Concrete methods for responsability inheritance: A clear protocol for retiring authors to legate their responsability may need to be specified.

+- device emulator should be updated to perform firmware emulation.
+A server for update verification may be useful for low end devices.

 > **Note:** This repo is under development ⛏.